danamini/PioneerRgbAmpMonitor/README.md

 ### Clone and run the Monitor
 1. Clone the git repo to your Raspberry Pi.
 2. Execute the command: `chmod +x ./run.sh`
-3. Get the IP Address of you Pioneer Receiver and modify the `./run.sh` file.
+3. Get the IP Address of your Pioneer Receiver and modify the `./run.sh` file.
 4. Start the Monitor by either `./run.sh` or `sudo python AmpApp.py [address of your reciever]`

 ## AmpApp Usage